Prmsnls/openputer-ethglobal24/README.md

 # 😊 Smile to Make Money 💰

-An innovative Web3 application that uses Openputer AI Oracle to analyze your smile and rewards genuine happiness with cryptocurrency.
-Powered by blockchain technology, this dApp creates a unique intersection of artificial intelligence, emotional expression, and digital rewards.
+An innovative Web3 application that uses Openputer AI Oracle (inspired by AgentKit and built on Coinbase Development Platform) to analyze your smile and rewards genuine happiness with USDC cryptocurrency.
+Powered by blockchain technology on Base Network, this dApp creates a unique intersection of artificial intelligence, emotional expression, and digital rewards.

 ## How It Works

 1. 📸 Capture your smile through the app
 2. 🤖 Openputer AI Oracle analyzes your smile's authenticity (scored 1-5)
-3. ✨ Genuine smiles (score > 3) earn cryptocurrency rewards
+3. ✨ Genuine smiles (score > 3) earn 0.001 USDC rewards
 4. 🌐 Winning smiles are stored on-chain and in our gallery

 ## Technical Stack